intel/QAT_Engine/docs/software_requirements.md

 The crypto_mb library needs to be installed using the instructions from the [Crypto Multi-buffer Library][3] Readme.

-For QAT SW AES-GCM acceleration, prequisite is to have Intel&reg;
+For QAT SW AES-GCM acceleration, prerequisite is to have Intel&reg;
 Multi-Buffer crypto for IPsec Library cloned from the [intel-ipsec-mb][4] repo and installed using the instructions from the intel-ipsec-mb README.
 The Intel&reg; QAT Engine supports QAT SW AES-GCM from OpenSSL\* 1.1.1d.